Discovering Boracay: A Comprehensive Travel Guide

 A much less crowded beach than White Beach, Diniwid is perfect for those seeking a peaceful and relaxing place to spend the day and witness a great sunset.

 This tiny rocky island with a statue of the Virgin Mary and steps carved into the rock is the most photographed landmark on the White Beach in Station 1.
-After a successful rehabilitation, Boracay Island is now clean, more charming, and ready to welcome travelers from all over the world.
+The best time to visit Willy’s Rock is during low tide, especially at sunset.

 What Makes Boracay a Must-Visit Destination: